City Management Internship

 The projects that you will work on will be unique to your past experience, skills and interests.
 A part of being in city management is being flexible and responding to the needs of your community and your commission.
 For recurring responsibilities, do something different, bring your own ideas into the project, and add your ideas to what is already happening.

 Listed below are some past and possible projects assigned to the Management Intern:

-- Manage the City's external communications including website content, social media presence, weekly email newsletter, and monthly printed newsletter
+- Manage the City's external communications including website content, social media presence, biweekly email newsletter, and monthly printed newsletter

 - Act as staff liaison to committees and/or boards

 - Research, create, and present policies for adoption by Commission

 - Develop economic development strategies for growth and support of Eudora businesses

 - Grant writing & project management